-This new two level office/retail building and mezzanine contains 15,000 square feet of interior space, not including the covered parking area.
+This two level office/retail building and mezzanine contains 15,000 square feet of interior space, not including the covered parking area.
 Requiring coastal and site development permits, the lower level has high ceiling retail space and covered parking in back of the site.
 The upper level is a public plaza with individual office suites accessed from the plaza and Bay views from the rear of the property on the mezzanine level.
 [Point on each picture for more views.]

 In February 2011, Harbor Point was awarded the U.S. Green Building Council's GOLD Award for the building's core and shell and was verified by the Green Building Certification Institute.
 In September 2011, the Point Loma Association awarded its 2011 Community Beautification Award "to the Harbor Point Building for outstanding Architecture, Landscape and Signage."